Agroabaddon/Agroabaddon/README.md

 - 👋 Hi, I’m @Agroabaddon
-- 👀 I’m interested in farming, earning, and staking new crypto currency
+- 👀 I’m interested in
 - 🌱 I’m currently learning sh and bash
-- 💞️ I’m looking to collaborate on crypto mining scripts
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me agroabaddon@gmail.com

 <!---